 The company will also fund Africa Oil's working interest share of future joint venture expenditures in these blocks until the cap of US$23.75MM is reached.

 North Africa has seen 20,000 wells sunk over the past few decades.
 Drillers have sunk 14,000 wells in and off West Africa.

 However, in East Africa, only 500 wells have been explored...

 There are some oil men and geologists who think that there are 10 billion barrels of oil in Somalia.
 But constant political unrest in the nation means that no one is willing to spend the money to explore.

 I have recommended one company in this region that is sitting on a few key blocks.

 The Best Free Investment You'll Ever Make

 Our analysts have traveled the world over, dedicated to finding the best and most profitable investments in the global energy markets.
 All you have to do to join our Energy and Capital investment community is sign up for the newsletter below.
-You'll also get our free report, Energy & Capital's Oil & Gas Monthly Report.
+You'll also get our free report, Six Oil & Gas Steals.